-Early flight-testing of instruments is a critical part of the NPOESS program to reduce development risk and to demonstrate and validate global imaging and sounding instruments, algorithms, and pre-operational ground processing and distribution systems prior to the first NPOESS launch in late 2009.
-The joint DoD/IPO Coriolis/WindSat mission was launched in January 2003 to provide a space-based test and demonstration of passive microwave polarimetric techniques to derive measurements of ocean surface wind speed and direction.
-Preliminary results from the first ten months of on-orbit operations of WindSat have demonstrated excellent radiometric functionality and improved spatial resolution over the Special Sensor Microwave Imager (SSM/I) on DMSP.
-Recent test images produced for the complete Stokes Vector from the vertically, horizontally, and circularly polarized data demonstrate that space-based passive polarimetry will measure wind direction successfully.
-This planned three-year mission continues the development of improved microwave measurement capabilities from the Special Sensor Microwave Imager and Sounder (SSMI/S) on the remaining DMSP spacecraft, the first of which (DMSP F-16) was launched on 18 October 2003, to CMIS on NPOESS.
+As a critical part of the NPOESS development strategy, early flight-testing of instruments is planned to reduce development risk and to demonstrate and validate global imaging and sounding instruments, algorithms, and pre-operational ground systems prior to the first NPOESS flight in 2009.
+The joint DoD/IPO WindSat/Coriolis mission will be launched in late 2002 to provide a space-based test and demonstration of passive microwave polarimetric techniques to derive measurements of ocean surface wind speed and direction.
+This planned three-year mission will continue the development of improved microwave measurement capabilities from the Special Sensor Microwave Imager and Sounder (SSMI/S) on DMSP to CMIS on NPOESS.

-The joint IPO/NASA NPOESS Preparatory Project (NPP), that will be launched in October 2006, will carry four of the critical NPOESS sensors (VIIRS, CrIS, OMPS, and the NASA-developed ATMS) to provide on-orbit testing and validation of sensors, algorithms, and ground-based operations and data processing systems while the current operational POES and DMSP and the NASA EOS research satellite systems are still in place.
-Although NPP will be launched after the expected lifetime of NASA's Terra mission (December 2005), it will be in orbit well in advance of the expected lifetimes of Aqua (April 2008) and Aura (January 2010).
-In addition to ATMS, NASA is providing the NPP spacecraft that is being built by Ball Aerospace and Technologies Corporation, as well as the launch vehicle.
-The IPO is responsible for the VIIRS, CrIS, and OMPS instruments, NPP spacecraft operations, and ground processing systems.
+The joint IPO/NASA NPOESS Preparatory Project, that will be launched in early 2006, will carry three of the critical NPOESS sensors (VIIRS, CrIS, and the NASA-developed ATMS) to provide on-orbit testing and validation of sensors, algorithms, and ground-based operations and data processing systems while the current operational POES and DMSP and the NASA EOS Terra and Aqua research satellite systems are still in place.
+In addition to the ATMS, NASA is providing the NPP spacecraft that is being built by Ball Aerospace and Technologies Corporation, as well as the launch vehicle.
+The IPO is responsible for the VIIRS and CrIS instruments, NPP spacecraft operations, and ground processing systems.